MicrosoftDocs/azure-dev-docs/articles/java/quickstarts/twas-vms.md

 ---
-title: "Deploying WebSphere Application Server (traditional) with High Availability on Azure Virtual Machines"
+title: Deploy WebSphere Application Server (traditional) with High Availability on Azure Virtual Machines
-description: A quickstart of deploying WebSphere Application Server (traditional) with High Availability on Azure Virtual Machines.
+description: Shows you how to deploy WebSphere Application Server (traditional) with High Availability on Azure Virtual Machines. ms.author: zhengchang ms.topic: overview ms.date: 01/24/2022 ms.custom: java, jakartaee, javaee, websphere, devx-track-java, devx-track-javaee, devx-track-javaee-was
-author: zhengchang907
-ms.author: zhengchang
-ms.topic: overview
-ms.date: 01/13/2022
-ms.custom: java, jakartaee, javaee, websphere, devx-track-java, devx-track-javaee, devx-track-javaee-was
 ---

-# Deploying WebSphere Application Server (traditional) with High Availability on Azure Virtual Machines
+# Deploy WebSphere Application Server (traditional) with High Availability on Azure Virtual Machines

-This article demonstrates how to quickly deploy a cluster of WebSphere Application Server (WAS) instances on Azure Virtual Machines (VMs).
+This article shows you how to quickly deploy a cluster of WebSphere Application Server (WAS) instances on Azure Virtual Machines (VMs).

 ## Prerequisites

-In order to complete the steps in this quickstart, you need to have the following prerequisites:

 * An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits] or sign up for a [free Azure account].
 * An IBMid with necessary entitlement for WebSphere Traditional.
 This offer is Bring-Your-Own-License.
 To deploy this offer, you must enter your registered IBMid and your IBMid must have active WebSphere entitlements associated with it.
-If provisioning fails due to lack of entitlements, ask the primary or secondary contacts for your IBM Passport Advantage site to grant you access or follow steps at IBM eCustomer Care for further assistance.
+If provisioning fails due to lack of entitlements, ask the primary or secondary contacts for your IBM Passport Advantage site to grant you access, or follow steps at IBM eCustomer Care for further assistance.
 This offer also assumes you are properly licensed to run offers in Microsoft Azure.
-For more information please see [IBM eCustomer Care](https://ibm.biz/IBMidEntitlement).
+For more information, see [IBM eCustomer Care](https://ibm.biz/IBMidEntitlement).

-## Provisioning a Cluster
+## Provisioning a cluster

 For background regarding the offer and also a video tutorial on how to set up and access the VMs, visit the Azure portal offer for [IBM WebSphere Application Server Cluster ](https://aka.ms/websphere-on-azure-portal).